First International Conference of American States: Fight over Blaine's presidency

-This was the first substantive matter taken up by the Conference, and it set the tone for further differences.
+This was the first substantive matter taken up by the conference, and it set the tone for further differences.
 The U.S. delegation automatically assumed that since their government had convoked the conference and was providing its seat (to say nothing of the excursion and the social events), they should have the right to name the presiding officer of the conference, and Secretary of State Blaine had let it be known he would be pleased to be asked.

 However, the U.S. delegation had not counted on the strong opposition by two delegations (Argentina and Chile), each for different reasons, which managed to persuade other delegations to oppose Blaine's candidacy on the grounds that he could not serve as president because he was not technically a delegate.
 Martí notes that "Blaine's congress has been inaugurated with a storm.
 In energetic Spanish Chile protested, through the words of Minister Varas, against the attempt to place Blaine in the presidency of a congress of which he is not a member".
 He underscored the seriousness of the challenge, noting that some reports were circulating that Argentina and Chile, and perhaps others, would stay away from the inaugural session and even withdraw from the conference, if Blaine were named president of the congress.
 Faced with this opposition, and not wishing to have a still-born conference, Blaine quietly withdrew his name, and the head of the U.S. delegation (international lawyer John B. Henderson) was selected instead.

+Blaine named journalist and diplomat William Eleroy Curtis as the State Department's executive agent in charge of planning the conference.
+The Latin American delegates protested this appointment, citing their dislike of Curtis' travelogue, The Capitals of Spanish America, as well as Curtis' lack of Spanish fluency.
+They demanded his replacement by two bilingual secretaries.